Napa Valley Climate - 50 Year Perspective

 Napa is covered in unique microclimates and Palmaz Vineyards' three distinct elevations where grapes grow are no exception.
 Establishing a baseline to compare against is important when discussing subtleties amongst vintages.
 Here we look at 50 years of Napa climate data to establish the averages referenced by each specific vintage.

-Check out the Harvest Tracker here for the play by play.
+Check out the Harvest Tracker here for the full report.
 Metrics for 2022 are year to date.

 The 2021 vintage was a throwback to cooler vintages like 2009 with beautiful characteristics you only get with slower growing seasons and the time to realize the development.
 With very low rainfall numbers, the ability to irrigate became a challenge across the valley.
 Fortunately the winery’s unique sustainable recycled water program allowed consistent and unfettered access to water throughout the vintage allowing the grapes to develop slowly with a stress level appropriate for the longer growing season.